 Sponge Left Behind

 Carol Critchfield went into for a standard hysterectomy and bladder-support surgery in 2007.
 Days after the surgery, Carol was admitted to the emergency room again after complaining to her husband of sharp pains in her abdomen.
-They told her that she was constipated and sent her home without further tests.
+They didn't listen and sent her home.
 Four years later, Carol went to the emergency room after she fainted at work.
 Surgeons discover a mass in her abdomen after removing her ovaries.
 The surgeon came back and told them that the mass was not a mass at all; a sponge left behind during the previous surgery.
 Doctors removed the sponge, along with a large portion of her intestine.
 She decided to sue the hospital and the doctors and radiologist involved in her first surgery on the grounds of negligence.

 18 Years Inside